SELF-DIRECTED EDUCATION IS THE MOST NATURAL AND JOYFUL FORM OF EDUCATION

 SELF-DIRECTED EDUCATION IS EASIER TO PURSUE NOW THAN IT WAS IN THE PAST

 Self-Directed Education is becoming ever easier to pursue.
-One reason for this lies in the increased numbers of families taking this route and, consequently, in the increased acceptability of Self-Directed Education in the culture at large.
-The availability of schools and learning centers designed for Self-Directed Education has been increasing, and the number of homeschoolers engaged in Self-Directed Education has likewise been increasing.
-Today, in the United States, approximately 3.5% of school-aged children are officially listed as homeschoolers, and an ever growing percentage of that group appear to have adopted the “unschooling” (home-based Self-Directed Education) route.
+One reason for this is the increased visibility of families taking this route and, consequently, in the increased acceptability of Self-Directed Education in the culture at large.
+The availability of schools and learning centers designed for Self-Directed Education has been increasing, the number of homeschoolers engaged in Self-Directed Education has likewise been increasing, and there are more resources generated by those communities to support the ability of others to learn from their experiences than at any previous point in history.

 OUR STANDARD SCHOOLS HAVE BECOME INCREASINGLY TOXIC